 Now I’m not suggesting that Democrats and Republicans should cross the aisle and start sniffing each others’ crotches.
 But I’m willing to learn from my Republican dog and suggest that maybe, between humans, a firm handshake and an honest look in the eye would accomplish much the same thing and go a long way in getting to know each other and solving our differences.
 Who knows, it might even be more bracing then sticking your head up a skirt.
 Probably not, but I’m willing to try it.
 The handshake that is.

-The notion that I, a Democrat, understand my dog—who is, let’s face it, a dog and a Republican—better than President Obama understands House Speaker John Boehner is troubling.
+The notion that I, a Democrat, understand my dog—who is, let’s face it, a dog and a Republican—better than Mitch McConnell understands Chuck Schumer (and vice versa) is troubling.
 If my dog and I can bridge millions of years of DNA mutations, as well as broad societal and political differences—not to mention the daunting gulf that separates our preferences for Alpo Chop House (he likes the Savory Sauce while I’m all over the Gourmet Gravy)— then surely the politicians in Washington can do the same.

 Now what’s this got to do with pet travel? you may be asking yourself.
 Well, nothing.
 And everything.
 If we want our politicians to get along, then we as a people need to get along.
 It’s easy to blame them but we need to set an example.
 And what’s the best way to this?
 By taking your pet with you when you visit different parts of the country–no matter whether your destination is “red” or “blue”.
 Ever notice that neither color exists under your dog’s feet?
 To the contrary, he probably gets you talking to people you otherwise probably wouldn’t.
 It makes no difference what your political positions are.
 You are just dog lovers.
 Human beings.
 You talk and you laugh.
 You take joy in what you have in common, rather than in your differences.
 Voila!
 Now that’s a grassroots revolution worth joining.